ownbee/doorstop-edit/README.md

 There exists at least two well known GUI's for doorstop editing, [doorhole](https://github.com/sevendays/doorhole) and the build-in GUI in doorstop.

-Since both are pretty basic and have missing features when working with a large and complex set of requrements, this new GUI was created to fill in some gaps.

 ## Contributing